GaalElbaz/Get-Started-with-Basys-3-Board/README.md

 2. **Simulation:** A simulation file will be created to verify the functionality of the AND gate design.

-3. **Bitstream Generation:** Instructions will be provided for generating the bitstream that will be loaded onto the Basys 3 board.

-4. **Constraints:** Constraint files (.xdc) will be generated to specify the I/O connections and timing constraints for the design.
+3. **Constraints:** Constraint files (.xdc) will be generated to specify the I/O connections and timing constraints for the design.

 ## Project Structure